Frances Mayes: Poetry, novels and essays

+Under the Tuscan Sun and Related Works

-Mayes has published several works of poetry: Climbing Aconcagua (1977), Sunday in Another Country (1977), After Such Pleasures (1979), The Arts of Fire (1982), Hours (1984), and Ex Voto (1995).
-In 1996 she published the book Under the Tuscan Sun: At Home in Italy, which was on the New York Times Best Seller list for over two years.
+In 1996, Mayes published the book Under the Tuscan Sun: At Home in Italy, which was on the New York Times Best Seller list for over two years.
 The book is a memoir of Mayes buying, renovating, and living in an abandoned villa in rural Cortona in Tuscany, a region of Italy.
 A film loosely based on the book, Under the Tuscan Sun. was released in 2003, adapted by director Audrey Wells.
 In 1999, Bella Tuscany: The Sweet Life in Italy was published, and in 2000, In Tuscany.
-Mayes's first novel, Swan, was published in 2002.
 The book Bringing Tuscany Home was published in 2004, a collaborative effort of Mayes and her husband Edward Kleinschmidt Mayes with photographer Steven Rothfeld.
 Another memoir, Every Day in Tuscany, was released in March 2010.

-Also a food-and-travel writer, Mayes is the editor of The Best American Travel Writing 2002 and the author of A Year in the World: Journeys of A Passionate Traveller (2006), narratives of her and her husband's travels in Greece, Turkey, Spain, Morocco and other countries.
+Also a food-and-travel writer, Mayes is the author of The Tuscan Sun Cookbook and A Year in the World: Journeys of A Passionate Traveller (2006), narratives of her and her husband's travels in Greece, Turkey, Spain, Morocco and other countries.
+In 2019 she published See You in the Piazza, an ode to favorite locations, and in 2020 Always Italy, a journey to all twenty regions of Italy.
+That book won the Gold Medal from the SATWF Lowell Thomas Travel Journalism Competition and the Gold for Best Travel Book by the North American Travel Journalists Association.
+In 2023, the cookbook Pasta Veloce was published.
+Her books have been published in over fifty languages and many have been international best sellers.

-Now writing full-time, she and her husband, a poet, divide their time between homes in Hillsborough, North Carolina and Cortona, Italy, where she serves as the artistic director of the annual Tuscan Sun Festival.
+She is also an Italian Citizen.